OSOceanAcoustics/echopype/docs/source/usage.rst

    Please report any bugs by `creating issues on GitHub`_.
    `Pull requests`_ are always welcome!

-   We know the current EK80 implementation raises an error when encountering data recorded using the 2-in-1 transducer
+   We are currently addressing the issue with parsing transducer configuration from data collected by the 2-in-1 transducer
    (see `#145 <https://github.com/OSOceanAcoustics/echopype/issues/145>`_ and
    `#146 <https://github.com/OSOceanAcoustics/echopype/pull/146>`_ ).